jovotech/jovo-framework/jovo-integrations/jovo-asr-gcloud/README.md

 import { GCloudAsr } from 'jovo-asr-gcloud';

 platform.use(
   new GCloudAsr({
     credentialsFile: 'path/to/credentialsFile',
-		locale: 'en-US'
+    locale: 'en-US',
-	})
+  }),
 );
 ```